Thank you so much for the help in figure out which screen to use for my recordings!

 I deleted my PTSD Video Blog on Youtube.
 It is not gone forever though.
 I will be re-posting the videos here on the blog for you to watch.
 It seems like every month or so there is another change that makes it more difficult for smaller creators over there.
 They are also not very supportive of mental health videos.
 I’m tired of censoring myself when what I have to say is also important even if I throw in a few expletives or share about some really difficult subjects.
 I need the freedom to express myself not be held back.
 This is only temporary but it may take me some time to change the video hosting over.
 In the meantime, I hope to be feeling well enough enough to continue to share via my written blog for now.

 UPDATE: Problem solved!
-I have the solution for the video hosting issue and and I will be restoring the videos over the next couple weeks. 🙂
+I have the solution for the video hosting issue and and I will be restoring the videos as soon as I am able.

 If you have been following this blog but not my PTSD Video Diary on my youtube channel it’s going to look like I disappeared.
 I have not!
 I have been going through some tough times but I’m still kicking!
 I’ve been posting my video diary on youtube and writing in my journal instead of typing into a computer.
 Writing with a pen and talking seem to work better than typing to express myself lately.
 Sometimes I’ve been posting daily and sometimes weekly.
 I’ll go ahead and post the videos here so you can see them here too.
 If you enjoy the video please subscribe to be kept up to date of all the new videos that get released.
 I’m going to start after the date of the last posting I wrote here, April 29th, 2017.